smajda/todo_django/README.md

 **1: I Met My Goals (And Then Some)**

 I knew I wanted to build a TODO app with great design.
-I used Inkscape to create a mockup to establish not only the look and feel, but also imagine how the user might interact.
+I used Inkscape to create a mock-up to establish not only the look and feel, but also imagine how the user might interact.
 The color palette, three column design (navbar, left-side & right-side) were established.
 I imagined the entire list of items shown on the right-side, with the user selecting an item to be displayed in detail on the left-side.
 The navbar on the left would be able to collapse/expand and would show links to add new items or go to the repo.
-The Inkscape mockup is shown below.
+The Inkscape mock-up is shown below.

 ![mockup](mockup.png)

-The result looks a bit different, but in the spirit it accomplishes everything the mockup envisioned.
+The result looks a bit different, but in the spirit it accomplishes everything the mock-up envisioned.
 And then some.
 I did not intend to build a Login feature; but as I thought about user experience, having the ability to login would make the app much better.
 If I shared the app with multiple people, the list could become unruly and confusing.

 Though it would increase the scope of the project, I did some research to estimate the cost.
-I found a series of step-by-step youtube videos that covered the feature, showing how to use Django's built-in user authentication module.
+I found a series of step-by-step Youtube videos that covered the feature, showing how to use Django's built-in user authentication module.
 Instead of spending weeks working through official docs and trial and error, with these videos, I realized I could implement this quickly at minimal time cost.
 After 2 days, the feature was implemented and deployed.

 I am very satisfied with the end result.
 It takes a simple concept, and expands on it by adding slick design, nice user interface, and a login page.
 I learned new tools, became proficient with them, and executed to create something I am proud of.